 Dehydration is also a common reason your heart rate may go up.
 When your body is low on fluids, this decreases your body’s volume of blood and plasma.
 This makes your heart pump faster to send this smaller amount of oxygenated blood to your other organs and tissues that need it.

-Dr. Hatch said he always recommends plain old water for hydration.
+Dr. Tuttle said he always recommends plain old water for hydration.
 Using caffeinated beverages for this purpose is a bad idea, he explained.
 Caffeine can be a diuretic — meaning it makes you urinate more — which isn’t what you want when you’re rehydrating.

 What else can affect my heart rate?